ryands/wunder-rb/blog-post.md

 Introduction
 ============

-This is part II of a mini-series on writing awesome CLI tools using ruby.
+This is part II of my series on writing awesome CLI tools using ruby.
 In the first part I described how to create your project layout, add an executable binary, and get started.
 In this next part I will cover:

   * How to structure your code to be usable as both a tool and a library